flashbots/flashbots-repository-template/README.md

 - Suggested options:
   - Enable _Issues_.
 Every task related to the project should be written as an issue.
 If the project is public, the issues should be a welcoming space to get feedback and bug reports from contributors.
-  - Enable _Projects_ if the project is being actively developed.
   - Enable _Preserve this repository_.
   - Disable _Allow merge commits_.
   - Enable _Allow squash merging_.
 This makes commits clear and traceable to a pull request.